denniepatton/Triton/README.md

    - Adjust Snakemake’s cluster directives in the same manner as for Fred Hutch (see above example).
    - Submit jobs with your cluster’s submission command, referencing your own cluster configuration.

-Feel free to adapt the CPU (`--cpus`) or memory usage in your HPC scripts.

 ## Requirements and Installation
-Triton requires standard Python libraries (NumPy, SciPy, pysam) and is compatible with Python 3.7+ (tested up to Python 3.10).
+Triton requires standard Python libraries (e.g. NumPy, SciPy, pysam) and is compatible with Python 3.7+ (tested up to Python 3.10).

 ### Micromamba/Conda Environment
-- We recommend distributing a `environment.yaml` (or `environment.yml`) file at the root of your GitHub repository.
+- We recommend building a virtual environment using the provided `environment.yaml` with micromamba
 - Users can then recreate the environment exactly via:
   ```bash
   micromamba create -n Triton -f environment.yaml -c conda-forge -c bioconda